Manage academic accommodations

-The Notetaking Program facilitates the sharing of volunteers’ lecture notes, through Blackboard Learn to eligible students.
+The Notetaking Program facilitates the sharing of volunteers' lecture notes, through Sharepoint to eligible students.
 The program may assist students who have difficulty physically taking notes, who have difficulty hearing the lecture or who may be easily distracted.
 The program is confidential for both the notetaker and the AES registered student.

 Alternate Format Textbook Program

 The Alternate Format Textbook Program (Alt Format Program) assists students with perceptual disabilities in obtaining books in alternate formats, primarily in PDF format.
 For the purpose of this program, and in accordance with Canadian Copyright Law, Section 32, students with perceptual disabilities include those who have:

 - Severe or total impairment of sight or hearing or the inability to focus or move one's eyes,

 - The inability to hold or manipulate a book, or